Red Wine Vinegar Substitute – 8 Smart Alternatives

 8. Tamarind paste

-White wine vinegar, balsamic vinegar, rice vinegar, and apple cider vinegar, all can be substituted for red wine vinegar.
+White wine vinegar, balsamic vinegar, rice vinegar, and apple cider vinegar can all be substituted for red wine vinegar.

 Use the substitutes wisely according to the flavor profile of your recipe.